divineforest/dev_log_in/README.md

 # Dev Log in

-Rails gem that helps you to log in and easily switch between multiple users in development env.
+Rails gem that helps you to log in and easily switch between multiple users in development env (without configuration).

 # Usage
 Go to http://myproject.local/dev/log_in/john to log in as john (if a user with email "john@*.*" exists in DB)